-Anders Persson is a HEPEX guest columnist for 2014.
-This is Anders 2nd column.
+Contributed by Anders Persson, a HEPEX guest columnist for 2014

 My previous column featured the severe July 2004 flooding in southern Sweden and how I was brought in to help my hydrological colleagues inform the press.
 A common question was if the heavy rain had been forecast.
 My answer was that there had been clear indications several days ahead and a formal warning had been issued a few days before the event.